clan-lol/clan-core/docs/site/getting-started/installer.md

 ### Step 4.
 Boot and Connect to your network

 After writing the installer to the USB drive, use it to boot the target machine.

-!!! info
-    Plug it into the target machine and select the USB drive as a temporary boot device.
+To do this plug the USB drive into the target machine and select the USB drive as a temporary boot device.

 ??? tip "Here you can find the key combinations for selection used by most vendors."
     - **Dell**: F12 (Boot Menu), F2/Del (BIOS Setup)